dinkumoil/cuda_file_type_profile/readme/readme.txt

 CudaText.
 The plugin will automatically set the character encoding and/or the EOL format according to your configuration.

+The plugin doesn't change encoding or end-of-line format of a file if it is part of a session or of the file history.
+That means you can override automatically set encoding or EOL format and it will be restored at next time the file is opened.

 When CudaText runs the first time after plugin's installation, the plugin will create a default config file in the CudatText settings directory.
 It contains template profiles for Batch script and Linux shell script files but lacks the